RuBLiMP: Russian Benchmark of Linguistic Minimal Pairs: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This work introduces \rublimp, the first large-scale benchmark of 45k minimal pairs for the Russian language. \rublimp covers \Nparadigms minimal pair types grouped into \Nphenomena linguistic phenomena in morphology, syntax, and semantics.
-The \rublimp creation approach ensures the linguistic diversity and high quality of the minimal pairs and minimizes the data contamination risks.
-We conduct an extensive empirical evaluation of 25 widely used monolingual and multilingual LMs for Russian and analyze their performance w.r.t. various model and benchmark criteria.
+This work introduces \rublimp, the first large-scale multidomain benchmark of 45k minimal pairs for the Russian language. \rublimp covers \Nparadigms minimal pair types grouped into \Nphenomena linguistic phenomena in morphology, syntax, and semantics.
+The \rublimp creation approach ensures the linguistic diversity and high quality of the minimal pairs and minimizes the data contamination risk.
+We conduct an extensive empirical evaluation of 25 widely used monolingual and multilingual LMs for Russian and analyze their performance w.r.t. various criteria.
 Our results show that the LMs are better at identifying morphological and agreement-oriented contrasts than violations of structural relations, negation, transitivity, and tense.
 Furthermore, we analyse the 17 multilingual LMs in seven languages and find that no single LM performs well in all languages.
 Our \emph{future work} includes (i) comparison of pretraining data detection methods (ii) implementation of new phenomena (e.g., islands), and (iii) a more detailed multilngual study of the LMs' linguistic abilities.
-By releasing \rublimp and a pool of 7.2kk minimal pairs with \textsc{Min-K\%} and LMs' scores, we hope to foster further research on how the Russian language is acquired by LMs.
+By releasing \rublimp, we hope to foster further research on how the Russian language is acquired by LMs.